Legal Advice for Public Records — 17 results

 Colorado has an Open Records Act which requires most information held by government agencies to be available to the public, this includes arrest and criminal court records.
 What this means... more

-Written by attorney David M. Norman, about 5 years ago.
+Written by attorney David M. Norman, over 5 years ago.

 Determine whether the records you seek are actually public records The PRA requires that state and local agencies provide public records when requested, absent a specific statutory... more

-Written by attorney Thomas Gallagher, about 6 years ago.
+Written by attorney Thomas Gallagher, over 6 years ago.

 Avoid Violating Criminal Laws - in the Future.
 I know, this is easier said than done these days.
 Another day, another law!
 The legislature seems to think that every perceived problem, no... more